ysim/cook/README.md

         1. ...rest of the steps...

+##### Validate the formatting of your recipe files

+Once you're finished porting/creating your recipe files, use the `validate` command to check their formatting:

+    cook validate

+This will walk through `$COOK_RECIPES_DIR` and list the files with formatting that cannot be parsed by `cook`, along with a reason.

 ##### View a recipe

 To view a single recipe, run `cook [recipe name]`.
 Take advantage of the bash